alex-saunders00/alex-saunders00.github.io/_pages/.ipynb_checkpoints/projects-checkpoint.md

 title: Projects
 ---

-You can read about projects I am involved with via the posts on my Homepage or by following the links below:
+**You can read about some of the projects I am involved with via the posts on my Homepage or by following the links below:**

 * [Understanding flood risk in Bangladesh through satellites and machine learning](https://alex-saunders00.github.io/understanding-floods-Bangladesh/)